OpenBioMaps/documentation/official_docs/en/user_interface.rst

 Invitations
 -----------
-Each member can invite additional members.
+By default, all registered users can invite additional members.

 :doc:`For more information, visit the invitations page <../invitations>`.